The EU Directive On Corporate Sustainability Due Diligence

 Who Does The EU Directive Apply To?

-The CSDD Directive is proposed to apply two main groups of companies, based in the EU:
+The CSDD Directive is proposed to apply to two main groups of companies, based in the EU:

 Group 1 – large EU limited liability companies that on average employ more than 500 people and whose worldwide annual net turnover surpasses euro (EUR) 150 million.